Myths around the risks of coronavirus in the UK are doing the rounds. We put the facts straight.

 None of these will help protect against the new virus in any way, the WHO adds.

-There is no evidence that your pet dog or cat can be infected with the new coronavirus, according to the WHO.
+There is no evidence that your pet dog or cat can pass on the new coronavirus, according to the WHO.

-But that doesn't mean you shouldn't regularly wash your hands with soap and water after touching them.
+But you should still wash your hands regularly with soap and water after touching pets.

-Even cuddly pets can carry bacteria such as E.coli and salmonella - and these are bugs that can pass between pets and humans.
+Even cuddly ones can carry bacteria such as E.coli and salmonella - and these are bugs that can pass between pets and humans.

-The new (and as yet unnamed) coronavirus is thought to have originated in a live animal market in Wuhan, China - with the source likely to be wildlife.
+The new coronavirus (called SARS-CoV-2, which causes the disease Covid-19) is thought to have originated in wildlife and been passed to humans via a live animal market in Wuhan, China.

 The virus could have gone unnoticed in animals before jumping to humans, which is how many viruses start. eg. avian flu, Ebola, Sars.